myduino/Hibiscus-Sense-Arduino/README.md

 UART1 | GPIO9 | GPIO10
 UART2 | GPIO16 | GPIO17

-In Hibiscus Sense, UART0 has been interfaced to Silicon Labs CP2104, which enable us to make serial communication between computer and ESP32.
+On Hibiscus Sense, UART0 has been interfaced to Silicon Labs CP2104, which enable us to make serial communication between computer and ESP32.
 The UART0 also used for uploading the program into the ESP32. _While, UART1 has been used for SPI flash for the ESP32 module and UART1 RX has been used for WS2812 RGB LED._

 Although, the hardware serial is ready, it woudld not initialized, unless we program the ESP32 to initialized its serial hardware.
 In Arduino programming, the default library for serial communication, known as `Serial`.
 We can use **Serial** library to program the ESP32 for serial communication.
 There are 5 main functions in `Serial` library for serial communication, they are:
 1. `Serial.begin(_baud-rate_)` function, with 1 argument: